 Dr. Billy Kim, a Vascular Surgeon with The Surgical Clinic, treats patients with Peripheral Arterial Disease (PAD).
 People with PAD normally experience some sort of pain in their legs.
 Sometimes this pain occurs while at rest and sometimes it is experienced during times of activity.
 Understanding your risk factors for PAD can help patients change some aspects of the disease process.

 Smoking has been shown to be an independent risk factor for the development of PAD.
 There is a two-to-six-fold increase in the risk of developing PAD.
 In fact, the association of smoking with PAD is thought to be stronger than its association with coronary artery disease.
-The severity of PAD appears also to be directly proportional to the number of cigarettes smoked in ones lifetime.
-The good news is that smoking cessation has been associated with a decline in the incidence of IC.
+The severity of PAD appears also to be directly proportional to the number of cigarettes smoked in one’s lifetime.
+The good news is that when someone stops smoking the incidence of conditions like IC decreases.

 Something that is not talked about a great deal is hyperhomocysteinemia.
 Increased levels of homocysteine levels are detected in approximately 30-40% of patients with lower extremity PAD.
 This association between hyperhomocysteinemia and PAD has been suggested to be stronger than for coronary artery disease.

 Traditional treatment goals for intermittent claudication are to relieve symptoms of pain while walking, to increase walking capacity, and to improve quality of life.
-The approach for these patient involved a multi-faceted approach to address the risk factors, pharmacologic agents (antiplatelet agents, phosphodiesterase inhibitor, statins) and invasive procedures.
-These invasive procedures include endovascular interventions such as angioplasty, stent, atherectomy and combination.
-More invasive procedures would include endarterectomy, thrombectomy and bypasses.
+The approach for these patients involves a multi-faceted approach to address the risk factors, pharmacologic agents (antiplatelet agents, phosphodiesterase inhibitor, statins) and invasive procedures.
+These invasive procedures include endovascular interventions such as angioplasty, stent, atherectomy, and combination.
+More invasive procedures would include endarterectomy, thrombectomy, and bypass.

 At The Surgical Clinic, PLLC, board-certified vascular surgeons are trained and equipped to assess, identify and provide various treatment options for our patients.
 This may include conservative risk and behavior modifications, pharmacologic agents.
 Depending on the severity of IC and CLI, the next steps may include invasive interventions which we will provide the full spectrum of treatment tailored to the needs of the patients.